genebarsukov/smarteRESTful/README.md

 #smarteRESTful API and web app

-This is a simple web application
+###This is a simple web application designed for testing purposes

-It uses a PHP back-end API which you can test here: http://codewrencher.com/smarterestful/
+* It uses a PHP back-end API which you can test here: http://codewrencher.com/smarterestful/

-It uses an Angular 2 front end which you can test here: http://codewrencher.com/modules/smarterestful/
+* It uses an Angular 2 front end which you can test here: http://codewrencher.com/modules/smarterestful/

-It uses MySQL as the database.
+* It uses MySQL as the database to store all the questions.

-There is a python script that loads the data initially into the database in /data_loader
+* There is a python script that loads the data initially into the database in /data_loader

 ##Structure
 ###API Typical usages: